 3. Camp cooker & fuel – (BELOW FOOD)

 Fuel tends to weigh a bit, so it’s good to keep it near your hips.
 Make sure it is below your food, NOT above it.
 Fuel leaking into your sleeping bag is horrible, yeah; fuel leaking into your food is potentially very dangerous.
 Your cooker is usually the heaviest or one of the heaviest items in your pack so needs to be kept close to your hips.
 Cushioning from your sleeping bag below and clothing on top helps to prevent any damage if your bag gets dropped by accident.

 Try and stow as much as you can inside your pot / billy — another reason why you should always keep your cooking equipment clean!

 Keep the bulk of your food in dry bags as a back up against leaks.
 As we mentioned before, make sure that it is always kept above your cooker and fuel so that it is less likely to be affected by leakages.

-From bottom to top in order of those items you are most likely to need, followed by those you will use less.
+From bottom to top in order of those items you are most likely to need, followed by those you hope you won't need.
 Keep a full set of spare dry clothes in a waterproof dry bag so that you have something to change into if the weather takes a turn.

 Your jacket should be lightweight and therefore belongs near the top of your pack so it’s easy to get to.